 Planting outdoors during a downpour might look like one definition of insanity, but I had a bunch of plants to get into the ground before I fly out to Raleigh, NC, on Wednesday.
-The Garden Writers Association’s annual meeting is there this year.
+The Garden Writers Association’s annual meeting is in Raleigh this year.

 You might ask why I have so many things left to plant this late in the season.
+It’s all because I’m plant obsessed.
 When I was at Lowe’s (on Memorial) last week , I saw a small sign which stated:

 “Any plant with a bloom is half price.
 This excludes Asters, Mums, and pansies.”